shawcalvin-personal/startup/README.md

 - Frontend Calls Service Endpoints - Upon load, the application calls the loaded movies and saved movies endpoints to get the Top Movies and Random Movies.

+## Database Deliverable
+For this deliverable, I added database support for saving movies and updating like counts.
+- MongoDB Atlas DB created - Done.
+- Endpoints for data - Endpoints now process the data and send it to Mongo.
+- Stored data in MongoDB - Done.